jenny-the-generator/jenny/README.md

 * Download Jenny from TODO.
 * Unzip and add the extracted directory to your PATH.
+* Point the environment variable JENNY_HOME to where you extracted Jenny.
 * On a command line, run `jen` to check that installation was successful.

 # Usage